Logo

 Mentors

-Without proper guidance, organizers and participants can both be off track.
-That is why communication is of the essence for ensuring clear expectations are set between the mentor and participant.
-A virtual hackathon platform comes with many features to facilitate spontaneous communication between the mentors and mentees, such as private messaging features to communicate and collaborate, regardless of time and location.
-In addition, many organizers leverage Slack, a real-time multi-screen team communication tool, to create several public and private channels that both participants and mentors use for conversations.
+With proper guidance, organizers and participants can stay on track.
+That is why communication is of the essence to ensure clear expectations are set between the mentor and participant.
+A virtual hackathon platform has many features to facilitate spontaneous communication between mentors and mentees, such as private messaging features to communicate and collaborate, regardless of time and location.

 Judges

-Hackathon events often witness massive participation, leaving judges struggling with the gargantuan task of assessing every entry by hand.
-Online hackathon platforms empower organizations to conduct a successful hackathon with a singular, streamlined dashboard for admins and judges.
-They can quickly schedule and manage large-scale participation, automate the shortlisting process and enable easy review of submissions for judges and panelists.
+Hackathon events often witness massive participation, leaving judges needing help with the enormous task of assessing every entry.
+Online hackathon platforms empower organizations to conduct a successful hackathon with a unified dashboard for admins and judges.
+They can quickly schedule and manage large-scale participation, automate the shortlisting process, and enable the easy review of submissions by judges and panelists.
 In short, virtual hackathon platforms provide judges with all the resources they need to be successful in their respective roles.

 Organizers

-Organizations can leverage virtual hackathon platforms for pursuing diverse objectives, such as establishing a brand presence, engaging the workforce, recruiting top talent, and innovating with the best and the brightest.
-Due to the platform's broad applicability and immense potential, there is a staggering increase in the number of virtual events being conducted globally.
+Organizations can leverage virtual hackathon platforms to pursue diverse objectives, such as establishing a brand presence, engaging the workforce, recruiting top talent, and innovating with the best and the brightest.
+Due to the platform’s broad applicability and immense potential, there is a staggering increase in virtual events being conducted globally.
 The virtual platform enables companies to engage participants simultaneously across different time zones and geographies.
-Such a tech-enabled platform would allow companies to host hackathon events and manage them end-to-end with the utmost ease, from registration to project submission to judging.
+Such a tech-enabled platform allows companies to easily host hackathon events and manage them end-to-end, from registration to project submission to judging.

 Participants

-At an onsite event, participants must work on their tasks at a particular time and period.
-Moreover, it is common to see some people not attending such events, probably because of a packed schedule or unavoidable commitments.
+Participants must work on their tasks at an onsite event at a particular time and period.
+Moreover, some people are not able to attend such events for various reasons, such as a packed schedule or unavoidable commitments.
 Flexibility is one of the most significant advantages that online hackathons provide.
 Virtual hackathons can extend longer than traditional face-to-face hack events, which gives participants a lot of leeway to regain their composure amid the frenetic pace of the event.
-Most importantly, people with strenuous schedules have the liberty to work on their projects at their convenience.
+Most importantly, people with strenuous schedules can work on their projects conveniently.

 • Real-time and seamless collaboration with stakeholders: mentors, judges, participants and organizers.